 Credit risk is the risk that one party to a financial instrument will cause a financial loss for the other party by failing to discharge an obligation.
 The Association is exposed to credit risk resulting from the possibility that a customer or counterparty to a financial instrument defaults on their financial obligations; if there is a concentration of transactions carried out with the same counterparty; or of financial obligations which have similar economic characteristics such that they could be similarly affected by changes in economic conditions.
-The Association has one entity that comprised 44% of total accounts receivable (2021 - one entity that comprised 49%).
+The Association has two entities that comprised 71% of total accounts receivable (2023 - two entities that comprised 40%).